Setting up a Multisectoral Advisory Committee

 3. Prepare Terms of Reference and way of working

-Written and signed Terms of Reference (ToRs) for the MAC could be part of the formalization.
+The preparation of written and signed Terms of Reference (ToR) could be part of formalising of a Multisectoral Advisory Committee.

 This TOR should include: